virtual-world-framework/vwf/public/web/docs/install.md

 At **Select Packages**, click the *View* button once to choose the *Full* view, which is a straight list and is easier to navigate than the default nested category view.

 Select the following packages for installation.
 Use the search box or scroll down the list to find each one.
-Click once on *Skip* in the *New* column to mark it for installation.
+In the table, find the *New* column.
+In this column, you will see packages listed typically with the word *Skip*.
+Click on the word *Skip* in the *New* column will change the word to *Install*.
+If the word is *Keep*, you already have the package needed installed.
+We will want to change the following packages to *Install* by clicking on the word *Skip* to change the word.
+Once the following listed packages are all marked for *Install* or *Keep* in the New column of the table, you may continue.

 *   curl
 *   gcc-g++